-Financing: General Fund Time Frame: Refer to each bulleted action for specific timeframes.
+Financing: General Fund Time Frame: Apply for grant funding opportunities for programs to support public infrastructure, community revitalization, and environmental health initiatives throughout the city at least every other year starting in 2025.
+Refer to each bulleted action for other specific timeframes.
 Implementation Responsibility: Planning Department Quantified Objective: Improve access to resources and reduce displacement risk resulting from a variety of factors for at least 30 residents.
 Conduct at least four public improvements during the planning period.
 Relevant Policies: Policy 3.1, Policy 3.5, Policy 5.1, Policy 5.2